 Since 2013, Cochrane is proud to have:

 - Provided free access to new and updated Cochrane Reviews for all readers worldwide 12 months after publication, under our 'green' Open Access scheme.
-Over half of all Cochrane Reviews are now available this way.
+Over 70% of all Cochrane Reviews are now available this way.
 All green Open Access Cochrane Reviews are available in the Cochrane Library and deposited in PubMed Central.

 - Provided Cochrane author teams with the option to pay an Article Publication Charge to make their new and updated reviews freely available worldwide on publication, and to take up other benefits of a Creative Commons licence, via a 'gold' Open Access option.
 Gold open access articles will normally be deposited automatically in PubMed Central, and other repositories as determined by funder mandates.